nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `HippoCampus` application while the **Actor** is the `user`, unless specified otherwise)

+    Use case: UC3 - Delete a contact
+    MSS:
+      1. User enters the contact to be deleted with the delete command.
+      2. HippoCampus displays the list of contacts without the deleted contact.
+      Use case ends.

+    Extensions:
+      1a.
+The list is empty or index is invalid.
+        1a1.
+HippoCampus shows an error message.
+      1b.
+No parameters / non-integer parameters are supplied.
+        1b1.
+HippoCampus shows the user an example of the correct format.
+        1b2.
+HippoCampus requests for the correct data.
+      Use case ends.

     Use case: UC4 - Edit a contact
     MSS:
       1. User enters the details and index of the person whose contact should be edited.